Russian cyber-attacks ‘relentless’ as threat of WW3 grows, expert warns

 “However, we can now confirm that during the attack LockBit managed to download some data, possibly limited to the vulnerable PC but with a risk that some data on the server was accessed.

-“It is believed that this is 10 GB of data, 0.74% of our stored data.
+“It is believed that this is 10 GB of data, 0.74 per cent of our stored data.

 “It is well known that Zaun is a specialist in high-security perimeter fencing and has supplied fencing to many high-profile sites.